Oyster Bay Town Clerk

 Altadonna was a founding member of Deer Park Rescue Company No. 1.
 In addition, he is a member of the Sons of Italy and also was a member of the Nassau County Village Officials Association and served as president of that organization.

 Town Clerk Altadonna has lived in the Town of Oyster Bay for more than two decades.
 He is a graduate of Pace University, where he earned a degree from Pace University the Lubin School of Business.
-He and his wife, Susan, currently live in Massapequa Park.
-They have three children: Jimmy, Kristin and Lindsey.
+He currently lives in Massapequa Park and is the father of three children: Jimmy, Kristin and Lindsey.